wscoble/beyond-the-prompt/presentation/slides.md

 It defines what testing looks like: Attack simulations trying to bypass each layer.
 Performance tests to ensure sandboxing doesn't kill throughput.
 Multi-tenant isolation tests.
 Resource exhaustion edge cases.
 Concurrency stress tests.

-This adds another week.
-We're now at 6 weeks total, up from the original 2.

 The implementation specialist is starting to sweat.
 The product manager hasn't even weighed in yet.

 ---